-- .1 The minimum depth of cover shall be 1.20m unless otherwise permitted by the City Engineer.
-Minimum cover over watermain pipe crossings under ditches shall be 0.5m.
-(REVISED NOVEMBER 2016) - .2 Unless otherwise approved by the Engineer, tolerances for pipe alignment and grade shall be:
+- .1 The minimum depth of cover shall be 1.20 m unless otherwise permitted by the City Engineer.
+Minimum cover over watermain pipe crossings under ditches shall be 0.5 m. - .2 Unless otherwise approved by the City Engineer, tolerances for pipe alignment and grade shall be: (REVISED MAY 2020)